 The Port Authority of New York and New Jersey, seeing a need to improve its customer service at Newark International Airport, instituted a Travelers Aid Program there in 1992.

 Travelers Aid began operating at Bradley International Airport in October 2018 with a group of 40 dedicated senior volunteers.
 The program now includes students, young professionals and working adults, and now numbers 65 volunteers.

 The History of Travelers Aid at Ronald Reagan Washington National Airport

 The Travelers Aid Society of Washington was founded in 1912.
 The Travelers Aid program at Ronald Reagan Washington National Airport began in 1941 as part of the new United Service Organizations, better known as the USO.

 Just as the federal government opened the new National Airport on the Virginia shores of the Potomac River in 1941, the USO was there.

-After the war, in 1947 as the USO dissolved, the Travelers Aid Society of Washington took over the operations at National Airport.
+In 1947, after the war was over, the Travelers Aid Society of Washington took over the USO responsibilities at National Airport.

 With the opening of the new Terminals B and C in 1997, the volunteer program doubled in size and has continued to grow and thrive.
 Volunteers and staff were on duty through the pandemic years when travel reached a low point.
 In 2022 more than 150 volunteers are on duty to serve visitors to our airport.

 On November 9, 2021, two new security checkpoints opened to serve Terminals B and C. On June 5, Reagan National renumbered the terminals and gates to better reflect the airport patterns.
 Terminal A is now Terminal 1 and Terminals B and C are now Terminal 2.